web-auth/doc/the-webauthn-server/the-hard-way/README.md

 * An Authenticator Attestation Response Validator
 * An Extension Output Checker Handler

 That’s a lot off classes!
 But don’t worry, as their configuration is the same for all your application, you just have to set them once.
-Let see all of these in the next sections.
+Let’s see all of these in the next sections.

 ## Public Key Credential Source Repository